fhumbertodf/dicionario/Textos6.md

 Maybe it's just a stage that I am going through.
 If
 it is, I hope it is over soon.
+Being clumsy is no fun at all.*

+## 146 Home Alone

-Being clumsy is no fun at all.Article #146 Home Alone I remember the first time that my parents left me home alone.
+>*I remember the first time that my parents left me home alone.
 I was very grown up,
 and I thought that I would be just fine.
 I was fine for a while.